‘General Hospital’ Spoilers: Franco Channels His Dark Side Leaving Ryan Enraged

 There is a possibility that Ryan will end up getting mad enough that he will inadvertently blurt out to Ava that he is the real killer.
 By the first week of March, General Hospital spoilers say that Ava will be stunned by something.
 It sounds like Ryan is about to be found out.
 More spoilers detail that Lulu will end up remembering exactly who was holding the knife when she was attacked, and it won’t be Franco’s face she sees.

-There will be lots of drama ahead as this Ryan Chamberlain story line eventually comes to an end.
+There will be lots of drama ahead as this Ryan Chamberlain storyline eventually comes to an end.
 Viewers would love to see Ava turn on Ryan after she finds out that he killed her daughter.
 However, it could also be Jason who does away with Ryan.
 By the sounds of things to come, Carly may end up in the killer’s clutches before all is said and done.
 This isn’t good as Carly just found out that she is pregnant.
-Hopefully the baby will be okay after the ordeal.
+Hopefully, the baby will be okay after the ordeal.

 Keep watching General Hospital in the next couple of weeks to see exactly how Franco gets out of the dangerous situation he now finds himself in.